RizBizKits/rizbizkits-site/src/pages/02-12-2019-my-mundane-morning.md

 <img src="/blog/tree.gif" alt="notebook in lamplight" style="margin: 0px 0 40px; display: block; max-width: 100%;" />

-**(Nottingham-famous, Tom Jespon, has laid out a challenge to create content, daily, for the month of December.
+**(Nottingham-famous, Tom Jepson, has laid out a challenge to create content, daily, for the month of December.
 This is day _two_. #Dec19ContentChallenge )**
 <hr/>

 Let’s be real.
 I’m that person in any public transport that just needs to be using their laptop.
 However, as a person, _clumsy_ is an adjective I definitely won’t find missing in the list of words summarizing **rizwana**. _(My mother has twice as many stories on this matter than I could ever begin to begin, and yes she’ll both scowl and smile, in that motherly way, at the chance to tell you all of these..)_